IBM-Cloud/terraform-provider-ibm/website/docs/d/space.html.markdown

 The following arguments are supported:

-* `org` - (Required) The name of your Bluemix org.
-The value can be retrieved by running the `bx iam orgs` command in the [Bluemix CLI](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started).
+* `org` - (Required) The name of your Bluemix organization.
+You can retrieve the value by running the `bx iam orgs` command in the [Bluemix CLI](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started).
 * `space` - (Required) The name of your space.
-The value can be retrieved by running the `bx iam spaces` command in the Bluemix CLI.
+You can retrieve the value by running the `bx iam spaces` command in the Bluemix CLI.

-## Attributes Reference
+## Attribute Reference

 The following attributes are exported:

 * `id` - The unique identifier of the space.
-* `managers` - The emails (associated with IBM ID) of the users who have manager role in this space
+* `managers` - The email addresses (associated with IBMid) of the users who have a manager role in this space.
-* `auditors` - The emails (associated with IBM ID) of the users who have auditor role in this space
+* `auditors` - The email addresses (associated with IBMid) of the users who have an auditor role in this space.
-* `developers` - The emails (associated with IBM ID) of the users who have developer role in this space
+* `developers` - The email addresses (associated with IBMid) of the users who have a developer role in this space.